carolunita/Liri/README.md

-# liri
+# Liri
-Node.js homework assignment - LIRI bot.
 A Node.js application which accepts user input and completes requests accordingly.

 # Requirements
 You will need to have the following Node.js packages installed prior to running this application: dotenv, inquirer, node-spotify-api, request, and twitter.